darkconsole/avorion-event-balance/README.md

 are in the sector.
 With a value of 1.0 for every ship in the sector we would make that sector 1% less likely to be attacked.

+## SkipChanceVolume (Re: Part II)

+Even if your sector is too strong or weak to bother attacking, there is still a chance the pirate is drunk enough to not care.
+By default there is a 10% chance of being attacked if the volume was out of the range.

 ## SkipChance (Re: Part III)

 Int, Default 4.
 This is just a flat out chance that the event will get canceled for no reason other than luck of the draw to simulate space not being so populated.
 Its really just the upper limit of the randomInt function so a value of 1 would be 100%, 2 would be 50%, 3 would be 33%, 4 would be 25%...

 # Patch Install (Not or Lightly Modded Servers)